Help to apply, renew and update

 Paid workers will pay a fee of $80.
 For volunteers, the Check is free.

 Once you have done this, give your application APP number to your employer.
 They can then verify your application and let us know that you are working for them.

 If you do not verify your proof of identity and pay the applicable fee at a Service NSW centre within 28 days, your online application number will expire.

 Find your nearest Service NSW Centre

 Step 3: You will receive an email once the process has been completed.
-If you are granted clearance, you will receive a Working with Children Check number.
-Give this number to your employer to update in our system.
+If you are granted a clearance, you will receive a Working with Children Check WWC number.
+Give this number to your employer to verify in our system.

 Paid or volunteer worker

 If you work or volunteer with children, you may need a Working with Children Check.
 Use the information on Who needs a Working with Children Check to confirm.

 If you are in paid work, you must apply for a Check for paid workers.
 A volunteer Check is not valid for paid work.